Tupolev Tu-114: JAL service

 For the Moscow–Tokyo route, Japan Air Lines made an agreement with Aeroflot to use the Tu-114.
 The flight crew included one JAL member, and the cabin crew consisted of five each from Aeroflot and JAL.
 The seating was changed to a two-class layout with 105 seats, and the aircraft livery included a small JAL logo and lettering on the forward fuselage.
 The first flight was on April 17, 1967.
 In 1969, the Moscow–Tokyo Tu-114 flights ended and the four involved planes converted back to the 200-seat domestic layout.

 World records

-In June 1959 the Aviation Sports committee of the Central Air Club named after Valeriy P. Chkalov approached the Tupolev OKB suggesting that various aviation records could be taken by Tupolev-designed aircraft.
+In June 1959 the Aviation Sports Committee of the Central Air Club named after Valeriy P. Chkalov approached the Tupolev OKB suggesting that various aviation records could be taken by Tupolev-designed aircraft.
 The Tupolev OKB prepared a detailed plan for record attempts on the Tu-16, Tu-104, Tu-104B, Tu-95M and Tu-114.
-The second preproduction Tu-114 (СССР-76459) was prepared and clearance obtained to fly with the 30-tonne (metric ton) payload required for some of the record attempts.
+The second preproduction Tu-114 (CCCP-76459) was prepared and clearance obtained to fly with the 30-tonne (metric ton) payload required for some of the record attempts.

 In a series of flights beginning on 24 March 1960 the Tu-114 achieved the following records in Sub-class C-1 (landplanes) Group 2 (turboprop):